 Alternative: incline push-ups.

-Flyes are beneficial to stretch the pectoral muscles.
+Dumbbell floor fly is beneficial to stretch the pectoral muscles and work the stabilizer muscles effectively.
 But, it's essential to perform the movement correctly to get the benefits.
 When you do it, imagine you hug a big tree and bend your elbows that way and keep that form during the entire exercise.
+It's great to build a wide and strong chest.

 - Lie on the ground.
 Push the dumbbells up with palms facing each other.